Kubernetes on AWS · open source

 That is why the demo bills cross-AZ to the right service exactly once.

-Why everyone else bills the wrong pod
+Why post-DNAT tools bill the wrong pod

 We see the connection twice.